FriendsOfREDAXO/redaxo-mit-docker/CONTRIBUTING.md

 4. __File-Import__

-    Check which files need to be imported from the demo add-on.
+    Check which files need to be imported from the demo adOn.